 Recurrent Vulval Cancer in a Patient with a History of Vulvar Lichen Sclerosus et Atrophicus

-Female patient (57 years old) with vulvar lichen sclerosus et atrophicus for seven years, biopsied in 2012 and 2015, and treated with local steroids (betamethasone).
-In early 2019, a painful lump in his labia majora of her vulva was biopsied and diagnosed as a well-differentiated squamous cell carcinoma.
-The bacterial culture of the secretions from the lesion was positive for Staphylococcus aureus, which was treated with antibiotics.
-For her vulvar malignancy, the patient underwent a partial radical vulvectomy with bilateral sentinel inguinal femoral lymph node dissection and completion lymph node dissection.
+The patient, a 57-year-old female, has been suffering from vulvar lichen sclerosus et atrophicus for seven years.
+A lump appeared in the labia majora of her vulva in early 2019.
+It was biopsied and diagnosed as a well-differentiated squamous cell carcinoma.
+The patient underwent a partial radical vulvectomy with bilateral sentinel inguinal femoral lymph node dissection.
 Ultrasound vulvar and perianal ablation were also carried out.
 Cancer cells were found invading the surgical margins during a microscopic analysis of the surgical specimen.
-An acetic acid test three months later suggested a recurrence, which was confirmed by a new biopsy.
+Three months later a new lesion appeared in the surgical bed and was confirmed by biopsy to be a recurrence.
 The patient was offered more surgery, chemotherapy, and radiation, but she declined.
-In August 2019, she enrolled in our clinical trial.
-The photographs below where taken by the husband of the patient and show the affected area.
-However, I do not know from where the biopsy for the recurrence diagnosis was obtained.
-Nevertheless, after three months of atavistic chemotherapy, the vulvar area (what remains of it) appears healthier than before treatment, and the patient remains cancer-free to this day.
-The lichen sclerosus is still affecting the patient
+In August of 2019, she enrolled in our clinical trial.
+After three months of atavistic chemotherapy, the vulvar area appears healthier than it did before treatment, and the patient remains cancer-free as of 2025.
+The lichen sclerosus is still affecting the patient.

 Localized Primary Breast Cancer